ISISComputingGroup/ibex_developers_manual/doc/processes/instrument_details/SANDALS-Instrument-Details.md

 ## Background & Timeline ##
 SANDALS is a diffractometer instrument at ISIS, on TS1.
 The [SANDALS](https://www.isis.stfc.ac.uk/Pages/sandals.aspx) web page describes the background to the instrument.

-## Control System ##
-SANDALS will migrate from the SECI control system to the IBEX control system in January 2018.

 ## SANDALS Equipment ##
 The equipment listed below is used on SANDALS.
 Please add new information (e.g. new items of equipment, new notes, information about drivers, etc. to this table).